maanasmakam/Traffic-Controller/README.md

-# PES-Assignment-4
+# Traffic-Controller
-Code for Assignment 4 for PES, ECEN 5813, Fall 2021
+Code developed for FRDM KL25Z.

-The objective of the assignment is to simulate a traffic controller system using PWM for LED, TSI module for crosswalk button, and Systick Timer for accurate timing.
-For extra credit, a GPIO interrupt is used to trigger a crosswalk signal.
+The objective of the project is to simulate a traffic controller system using PWM for LED, TSI module for crosswalk button, and Systick Timer for accurate timing.
+A GPIO interrupt is used to trigger a crosswalk signal.

 The outline of the state machine designed is shown below :
 ![fsm](https://user-images.githubusercontent.com/89494511/136880690-aa0b93d4-ed41-4a11-85e1-03821532ce8c.png)